ArtemTitoulenko/search/readme.md

 in, and add it to a sorted list if the file was not in the list already.

 `AND` required the use of a second sorted list.
 The first word would trigger all of it's file occurrences to be added to list 1.
-Then the second word would trigger a function go through ev
+Then the second, and every subsequent word, would check all the files that the word exists in, and only add them to the second list if they exist in the first.
+That way, only files that have contained all the words are remaining.

+The main data structures used were a sorted linked list that could become a set, a hash table, and several specialized linked lists.
+The hash table houses nodes that can form a linked list, to handle collisions, that each contained a pointer to a linked list that listed all of the text files that contained the word in their contents.
+The sorted linked list was used to uniquely add file names to then later print out to the user.

 # Valgrind Complaints